railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

 Then enter the data for some orders for these two partners.
 After entering these order data, the field :guilabel:`Invoicing Mode` is completed automatically from the partner settings.
-Put these orders into the Invoicing Mode based on items in the second tab.
+Put these orders into the `Invoicing Mode` based on items in the second tab.

-Look at the `History` tab of the Sales order to the Picking List that has been created.
+Look at the `History` tab of the Sales order, and observe the `Picking List` that has been created.
 The field :guilabel:`Invoicing Mode` is automatically shown there.
 Confirm the different orders in the list.

 At the end of the day, the invoicing supervisor can display the list by journal.
 Go to the